Big images of two-dimensional pseudorepresentations: Introduction

-Both \cite{Hida15} and \cite{Lang2016} rely in a key way on results of Pink \cite{Pink93} classifying, for odd $p$, pro-$p$ subgroups of $\SL_2(A)$ in terms of a correspondence with purely algebraically defined ``Pink-Lie" algebras.
-The analogous role in \cite{CIT2016} is played by traditional rigid-analytic Lie theory (whence also the different form of the conclusion in that case).
-Although the big-image theorems in all three of \cite{Hida15, Lang2016, CIT2016} are stated in terms of pure algebra --- a feature that is most clear in the fullness results of \cite{Hida15} and \cite{Lang2016} --- nonetheless all of these results are fundamentally arithmetic in nature: they rely on special information about the restriction of $\rho$ to the local Galois group at $p$, and they all use the classical results of Ribet and Momose as input.
+Both Hida \cite{Hida15} and Lang \cite{Lang2016} rely in a key way on results of Pink \cite{Pink93} classifying, for odd $p$, pro-$p$ subgroups of $\SL_2(A)$ in terms of a correspondence with purely algebraically defined ``Pink-Lie algebras".
+The analogous role in \cite{CIT2016} is played by rigid-analytic Lie theory, whence the different form of the conclusion in that case.
+Although the conclusions of the big-image theorems in all of \cite{Hida15,Lang2016,CIT2016} are stated in terms of pure algebra --- a feature that is most clear in the fullness results of \cite{Hida15} and \cite{Lang2016} --- nonetheless all of their proofs are arithmetic in nature: they rely on special information about the restriction of $\rho$ to the local Galois group at $p$, and they use the results of Ribet and Momose as input.

 In contrast, Bella\"iche in \cite{Bellaiche18} studies the image of $\rho \colon \Pi \to \GL_2(A)$ in a purely algebraic way.
-More precisely, he systematically applies Pink's theory from \cite{Pink93} to images of 2-dimensional (pseudo)representations.
-His main application is to density results for mod-$p$ modular forms, but along the way he also proves the following theorem.
+More precisely, he applies Pink's theory from \cite{Pink93} to images of 2-dimensional (pseudo)representations with \emph{constant determinant}, that is, with $\det \rho$ equal to the \teichmuller\ lift of $\det \rhobar$. \bellaiche's main application is to density results for mod-$p$ modular forms, but along the way he also proves the following theorem, under the same $p$-finiteness assumption on $\Pi$ (\cref{mazur}).